 On June 24, 2020, City Manager Marc Roberts signed an order (Spanish) establishing a temporary outdoor dining permit program to assist Livermore businesses and the local economy.
 An amended order (Spanish) was signed on August 4, 2020.

 On August 12, 2020, City Manager Marc Roberts signed an order (Spanish) capping the fees that third party delivery apps can charge restaurants.
 The cap is set at 15 percent of the purchase price ("purchase price" means the menu price of an online order).
 This was done to ensure our restaurants survive and our vulnerable populations have access to affordable takeout and delivery.
-On September 28, 2020, this order was amended to terminate automatically upon the restoration of indoor dining at 100% capacity in Alameda County.
+On September 28, 2020, this order (Spanish) was amended to terminate automatically upon the restoration of indoor dining at 100% capacity in Alameda County.